I couldn't find a guide for the rear brakes, so I've put this together as it may help others.

 - Once the disc is removed, screw the wheel nuts back onto the studs to protect them from damage.
 Now clean the dust shield and behind the studs.
 There are brake cleaners available, but I used some white spirits in a bowl and an old paintbrush.
 Do not get any white spirit on any rubber components.
 I'm not sure if it will damage them.
 The next photo shows the dust shield and caliper body after they were painted.
 I have also smeared a little copper grease over the stud plate, to help with removal in the future.

 - Remove the slider pins and boots from the caliper bracket.
 Clean off all old grease and apply a coating of slider pin grease to the pins and inside the boots.
-I cleaner the caliper brackets with white spirits and when dry, painted them.
+I cleaned the caliper brackets with white spirits and when dry, painted them.

 - The slider pin sockets were also greased, and then re-assembled.